andgabx/andgabx/README.md

 ### Hi! 😁

 Nice to meet you!
-I'm Anderson Gabriel, born and raised in Brazil and pursuing my Software Engineering degree, on my way to be a Front-End Developer!
+I'm Anderson Gabriel, born and raised in Brazil and pursuing my Computer Science degree, on my way to be a Front-End Developer!

 I'm currently looking for an internship as I just started my graduation and want to have as much experience as possible until I graduate from my college 👨‍🎓